yuppry/best-practices/interview.md

 4. (Python specific) In Python, what is the difference between `else` and `finally` in exception handling?

+Else: execute when the code in the try statement not match an exception.
+Finally: always executed before completed the try statement.
+Or This always executed.

 ## Medium
 1. Write a program that finds all prime numbers up to n for input n.
 **Example Output:**
 ```
 20 -> 2 3 5 7 11 13 17 19
 ```
+for n in range (0,21):
+ for i in range(2,n):
+    if n%i== 0:
+       break
+    else:
+       print(n)

 ## Hard